virtual-labs/exp-pass-transistor-logic-iiith/experiment/aim.md

 1. Pass transistor multiplexer uses fewer transistors as compared to fully complementary gates

 2. Pass transistor is somewhat faster than complementary switch

+Objective:

+1. To design positive level pass transistor logic.
+2. To design a 2 input multiplexer using pass transistor logic for following logical expression : In1*CLK' + In2*CLK
+3. To design negative level pass transistor logic.